-CRF models have been successfully applied to various structured output prediction problems such as object segmentation [23] and semantic segmentation [24] due to their flexibility of combining object appearance with context.
-Previous algorithms [24], [23] usually incorporate CRFs with pre-trained part-based object detectors or bag-of-words classifiers.
-In this work, we use CRF to generate precise and smooth saliency maps by taking into account both local appearance and image context.
-Different from using pre-trained appearance models in [24], [23], our method jointly optimize the CRF weights and features in local appearance.
+CRF models have been successfully applied to various structured output prediction problems such as object segmentation [23] and semantic segmentation [24] due to their flexibility in combining object appearance with context.
+Previous algorithms [23], [24] usually incorporate CRFs with pre-trained part-based object detectors or bag-of-words classifiers.
+In this work, we use CRF to generate precise and smooth saliency maps by taking both local appearance and image context into account.
+Different from [23], [24] that use pre-trained appearance models, our method jointly optimizes the CRF weights and features in local appearance.
 From this perspective, the proposed algorithm can be extended to semantic segmentation by constructing graphs on superpixels or regions.
 Note that our model is different from the hidden CRFs [25], where Quattoni et al. define a CRF of latent variables to represent the part features of local patches and a single output variable to describe the image category.
 Inference is carried out by measuring the compatibility between the image label and the latent variables.
 In contrast, our model uses sparse coding as latent variables to represent local observations and uses CRF as structured output variables to define the top-down saliency map.
 Recently, Jain et al. [26] model the joint probability of labels and latent variables with a single CRF energy function for object categorization and segmentation.
 Tao et al. [27] further extends this method for semantic segmentation.
-Differently, our model is based on a layered structure and thus admits efficient back-propagation learning and feed-forward inference without complex joint inference of labeling and visual word assignments.
+Our model is based on a layered structure and thus admits efficient back-propagation learning and feed-forward inference without complex joint inference of labeling and visual word assignments.

-2.4 Dictionary Learning
+2.4 Dictionary Learning and Sparse Coding

-Recent advances in machine learning facilitate training task-specific dictionaries in a supervised manner [28], [29], [30].
+Recent advances in machine learning facilitate training taskspecific dictionaries in a supervised manner [28], [29], [30].
 Mairal et al. [28] combine sparse coding and logistic regression into a single loss function.
 Although this method shows promising results on several vision tasks, it is not clear how it can be effectively applied to complex object recognition problems as the objective function does not take image structures into account.
 Yang et al. [29] propose a supervised sparse coding method with a hierarchical model for image classification.
 This method performs well for face recognition as a translation invariant sparse representation is learned with max pooling.
-In contrast, our model learns discriminative dictionaries with structured output in random fields, and thus it can better capture local context of images for consistent saliency prediction.
+In contrast, our model learns discriminative dictionaries with structured output in random fields, It can better capture local context of images for consistent saliency prediction.
 A recent work [31] also investigates label consistency for supervised dictionary learning.
 Different from our work, it enforces assignment consistency of visual words during sparse coding.
-Recently, deep convolutional networks [18] have demonstrated to be much more powerful than sparse coding for feature learning, and thus learning deep convolutional networks with structured output become increasingly important.
+Recently, deep convolutional networks [18] have demonstrated superior performance than sparse coding for feature learning.
+Learning deep convolutional networks with structured output become increasingly important for dealing with complex visual tasks.
 In a broad view, our work can be considered as an early attempt for feature learning with structured output.